DocumentationBook/SphinxDocumentation/publish/index.rst

 #.
 Go back to the the Read the Docs dashboard, make sure the webhook settings panel is still open, and click
    the **Resync webhook** button.
 If success, the panel will display the 200 code.

+Now you can test if a change in the GitHub repository starts the documentation build process in Read the Docs.

 Additional resources
 ====================